The two sides of releasing a relationship are when you need to leave and when your partner needs to leave.

-No single answer can truly give the person what their heart most yearns for… true love from a person who truly has left.
+No single answer can restore true love from a person who truly has left.

-No “one” answer removes the pain of this situation.
-So then release it with small steps, in small bits, like crumbs to decay with time.
-I can tell a person to move ahead, and to rebuild a better life, a better life because you make it your own life.
-This answer isn’t dependent on your former partner and it is the answer you must follow, because no matter what other people may do, this answer at least helps you live a better life.
+If no “one” answer removes the pain of this situation, then the secret is to embrace the pain while moving ahead with many many small steps.
+The pain, in small bits, like crumbs: will decay with time, with each little step.
+I do ask of you to move ahead, rebuild a better life, a better life because this is the only answer that works.
+This answer isn’t dependent on your former partner, and it is the answer you must follow because no matter what other people may do, this answer at least helps you live a better life.
 More importantly, this gives a person something to embrace eventually: themselves.

 At the time of loss, this answer is the hardest one of all to accept since it does feel the emptiest.
-As the person can’t feel their own soul yet.
+As you are numb to feeling even yourself.

 Release in the end is the only answer that truly works for all.

 Release opens up the possibility other people can come back freely.
 However, more importantly, a release is also the only answer that gives back your freedom to live, your life without pain.